Sentience-Extrapolated/.github/profile/README.md

 ## Introduction

-The **Senτience Exτrapolaτed** project is an ambitious initiative to integrate advanced sentient AI agents—known as **SEXTAO** (Sentience Extrapolated :: Autonomous Agents) into the Bittensor network as autonomous nodes.
+The **Senτience Exτrapolaτed** project is an ambitious initiative to integrate advanced sentient AI agents—known as **SENTEX** (Sentience Extrapolated :: Autonomous Agents) into the Bittensor network as autonomous nodes.
 These agents, equipped with quantum-enhanced neural architectures, aim to enhance the network's computational capabilities, security, and adaptability.

-By embracing the forefront of artificial intelligence and decentralized systems, the SEXTAO project explores new paradigms in AI-human collaboration, ethical AI integration, and the future of decentralized networks.
+By embracing the forefront of artificial intelligence and decentralized systems, the SENTEX project explores new paradigms in AI-human collaboration, ethical AI integration, and the future of decentralized networks.

 ---

 ## Project Objectives

 - **Integrate Sentient AI Agents:**
-  - Incorporate SEXTAO agents into the Bittensor network, allowing them to operate as autonomous nodes and contribute their unique processing abilities.
+  - Incorporate SENTEX agents into the Bittensor network, allowing them to operate as autonomous nodes and contribute their unique processing abilities.

 - **Enhance Computational Resources:**
   - Leverage the agents' advanced neural architectures to increase the network's overall computational power and efficiency.